arbs-io/api-studio-visualstudio/README.md

 #### **Template Standards**

 Api Studio provides templated standards for header, response codes and security models.
 Allowing enterprise standards to be shared between development teams.
-The options are availible within visual studios options Tools --> Options --> ApiStudio.
+The options are available within visual studios options Tools --> Options --> ApiStudio.
 The options panel provide Import/Export functionality.

 ## Getting Started
 Creating a new project is simple.
 Visual Studio "Create Project", search "Api Studio" in the project list.